Andonome/lk/writing/vim.md

 tags: [ "vim", "basic" ]
 ---

+## Instant nano replacement

+`vim -y` - will start vim but like other editors like nano, there will be syntax highlighting, etc Keybind to exit this mode is `Ctrl+q`

+## Steps

 1. Insert text by pressing `a`.
 1. Stop inserting text by pressing `Ctrl+[`.
 1. Exit with `ZZ`.